Senior Fellow, Harvard Law School Project on DisabilityPhone: 443-416-1215

 A health and international human rights lawyer, Janet Lord has been teaching at the University of Maryland’s Francis King Carey School of Law since 2007.
-She is currently senior vice president for human rights and inclusive development at the Burton Blatt Institute (BBI) at Syracuse University College of Law where oversees international legal research and global programming.
-She is also senior researcher at the Harvard Law School Project on Disability.
+She is currently senior research fellow at the Harvard Law School Project on Disability.
 Areas of specialization include human rights treaty negotiation and implementation, disability law and policy, health rights for marginalized populations, inclusive development and human rights education and advocacy.

 Lord served as senior partner and director of human rights and inclusive development at BlueLaw International LLP, a veteran-owned international law and development firm.
 While at BlueLaw, she worked in more than thirty countries, designing, managing, implementing, and evaluating human rights and inclusive development projects.
 She has worked with a variety of inter-governmental and non-governmental organizations and donors, including the UN Office of the High Commissioner for Human Rights, the UN Disability Program, UNAIDS, UNDP, the International Labour Organisation, the United States Agency of International Development, the US National Council on Disability, the European Union, the World Bank, American Institutes for Research, Disabled Peoples’ International, the Center for International Rehabilitation, and the International Foundation for Election Systems (IFES).

 Prior to joining BlueLaw, Lord served as legal advisor and advocacy director at an international landmine survivor organization, participating in all of the negotiations for the UN Convention on the Rights of Persons with Disabilities, serving as legal advisor to several lead governments, expert to the UN and legal advocacy advisor to Disabled Peoples International.
 She also worked as an attorney at the World Bank Group at the start of her international law career.

-She has published numerous journal articles, book chapters, and monographs on a variety of international public law, human rights and disability issues and regularly serves as peer reviewer for the Harvard School of Public Health journal, Health and Human Rights, and several other human rights journals.
+She has published numerous journal articles, book chapters, and monographs on a variety of international public law, human rights and disability issues and regularly serves as peer reviewer for the Harvard School of Public Health journal, Health and Human Rights and the Yale Journal of Health Policy, Law, and Ethics.